nightroman/FarNet/PowerShellFar/README.md

     ps: Open-FarPanel $Psf.Settings

-These settings are described in *FarNetAPI.chm*.
+These settings are described in FarNet manuals.

 Not everything is configured via `$Psf.Settings`.
 There are other exposed objects designed for configuration in the profile, e.g. `$Psf.Providers`.